builab/ANAT396/README.md

 2.Run CSVtoHtml.py

-3.Open DisplayData.html is a browser
+3.Open DisplayData.html in a browser